chbrown13/class-ops/Workshops/Development/PairProgramming.md

 > * One student will be the driver while the other navigates to write a function that converts an [integer to a Roman Numeral](https://leetcode.com/problems/integer-to-roman/).
 > * Then, students should switch roles to develop a function that converts [Roman numerals to integers](https://leetcode.com/problems/roman-to-integer/).
 >
 > The driver must complete their portion of the program on their own machine.
-Each driver should add method-level documentation to describe what the function does, who wrote it, and which IDE or text editor you used to write the code.
+When driving, each partner should add method-level comments to describe what the function does, who wrote it, and which IDE or text editor was used to write the code.
 Create your method(s) in a file named `Roman.<ext>`.
 You are not expected to come up with the most efficient or correct solution---this is an activity to practice pair programming, not a job interview.
 Only the conversion methods are needed.

 Each partner should save their own file, instructions for submission will be provided in the next notebook.